 Your Program Guidelines for additional information on how to select a Committee Chair and Reader(s).
 After selecting a Committee, complete

 Form B – Dissertation Project Goals with the Committee Chair to confirm objectives for the thesis or dissertation process.

 For more information on how to plan the thesis or dissertation and for further guidance, refer to

-The Chicago School of Professional Psychology Dissertation Manual and Your Program Guidelines.
+The Chicago School Dissertation Manual and

 The dissertation proposal is comprised of the first three chapters: Chapter 1, an introduction to the study; Chapter 2, a comprehensive review of the literature; and Chapter 3, a research design and methodology.
 Also included are a Title Page, Table of Contents, References, and Appendices as warranted.
 Development of a proposal is an evolutionary process, and students should expect to complete revisions on early drafts of the proposal.
 Once the committee revises and approves the proposal, then it is ready to proceed to proposal defense.
 Formal approval of the proposal may be obtained through documentation with the submission of Form C – Proposal Review, and/or through a meeting attended by the student and each member of the committee.
 Form C should be completed in either instance.

-TCSPP Library Resources
+The Chicago School Library Resources

-TCSPP LibrariesTCSPP Libraries provide access to information and materials that support the teaching, research, and public service programs of the school.
+The Chicago School LibrariesThe Chicago School Libraries provide access to information and materials that support the teaching, research, and public service programs of the school.
 The libraries support these programs by acquiring and managing scholarly information related to the theory, teaching, and practice of professional psychology, providing access to information only available elsewhere, providing reference and instruction, and exchanging information resources with other libraries around the world.ProQuestProQuest is the location for doctoral dissertations and master’s theses published by students at the Chicago School and around the world.